 What is Amaryl?

-Amaryl is used together with diet and exercise to treat type 2 diabetes.
-Insulin or other diabetes medicines are sometimes used in combination with this medicine if needed.
+Insulin or other diabetes medicines are sometimes used in combination with Amaryl if needed.

-Do not use Amaryl if you are allergic to glimepiride, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use Amaryl if you have diabetic ketoacidosis ((call your doctor for treatment with insulin).

 Before taking Amaryl, tell your doctor if you are allergic to sulfa drugs, or if you have heart disease, liver disease, kidney disease, an enzyme deficiency (G6PD), adrenal or pituitary gland problems, or if you are under-nourished.